amirulian/smartlock-with-integrated-advanced-recognition/README.md

 The PMP-Plan developed is simply a simulation collaboration between third party organization.

 # Project Management Plan
-Project Summary: Project Summary
+Project Summary: <a href="REPORT/1.0 Project Summary.md" > Project Summary </a>

 Project Summary give a brief overview of the project objectives and team members details.

-Project Planning: <a href="REPORT/1.0 Project Summary.md" > Project Planning </a>
+Project Planning: <a href="REPORT/2.0 Project Planning.md" > Project Planning </a>

 Planning processes include devising and maintaining a workable scheme to ensure that the project addresses the organization’s needs.
 Gantt Chart, Work Breakdown Structure(WBS) is documented in this phase.

-Project Implementation: Project Implementaion
+Project Implementation: <a href="REPORT/3.0 Implementation.md" > Project Implementaion </a>

 Project Implementation define the project deliverables which included software requirement, Intelligent system architecture and etc.

 Project Execution: Project Execution

 Project Execution is the execution phase where the result, coding blocks and technical implementation is defined and documented.

 Project Closing: Project Closing